 I am certified in Technology & Design Education (TX, grades K-12) and Communication/Theater Arts (BD, grades 6-12) in the state of Michigan.
 The combination of my technological background and my artistic pursuits means I use a range of different methods, technologies, and projects in my teaching.
 My mission as a teacher is to teach technological literacy and help my students become thoughtful members of society who take joy in solving problems and using technology to help them achieve their personal goals.

 For a nice overview of my educational work, check out this lovely profile of me from the iiE (Institute for Innovation in Education): Bill Van Loo, The Maker-Educator

-I am currently pursuing my Master’s degree at Eastern Michigan University in the Educational Media and Technology program.
+I completed my Master’s degree at Eastern Michigan University in the Educational Media and Technology program in December 2016.

 Workshops & Presentations

 I am a frequent presenter and workshop facilitator, delivering professional development for other educators and sharing my own learning.
 You can find out more in the Presentations section.

 - My Curriculum Vitae (CV) – browse my CV and find out more about my schooling, educational experience, and interests.